SJPN Fare Evasion: 21-Day Guide to Out-of-Court Settlements

 Not yet — but it is the gateway to one.
 If you plead guilty via the online portal or are found guilty in your absence, the outcome is a formal criminal conviction.
 Where the charge is Section 5(3) of the Regulation of Railways Act 1889, that conviction is recordable on the Police National Computer as a dishonesty offence.
 It will appear on Basic, Standard, and Enhanced DBS checks.
 For regulated professionals, it triggers mandatory disclosure obligations to their regulatory body.

-2. The Brohiri Ruling (January 2026): Why Technical Arguments No Longer Work
+3. The Brohiri Ruling (January 2026): Why Technical Arguments No Longer Work

 On 15 January 2026, the ruling in Govia Thameslink Railway Ltd v Charles Brohiri at Westminster Magistrates’ Court confirmed that lay prosecutors — non-lawyer employees of train companies — have lawful authority to initiate and sign SJPN proceedings under Criminal Procedure Rules 46.1(2).
-Technical challenges based on who signed the paperwork are no longer a viable defence.

-Some online forums and DIY legal resources still suggest that cases can be “struck out” on procedural technicalities.
-Following Brohiri, those arguments will fail.
+What this means for your defence: Technical challenges based on who signed the paperwork will fail.
 Your defence in 2026 must be substantive and evidence-based — focused on the intent question, the strength of your mitigation, and the public interest case for withdrawal.
 This is what we build for every client we represent.

-3. The Critical 21-Day Window
+4. The Critical 21-Day Window

 From the date the SJPN is issued, you have 21 days to respond.
 If you ignore the notice, the magistrate will proceed to a finding of guilt in your absence — typically resulting in a higher fine and an immediate, irreversible entry on your criminal record.
 Hoping it will go away is among the most costly mistakes defendants make.

 If you instruct us within this window, we contact the rail operator’s legal department immediately to confirm the case is legally represented.
 This opens a negotiation channel for an out-of-court settlement — before the automated prosecution system runs its course.
-The 21-day window is the most important period in the entire process.
-We have a 95%+ success rate for clients who contact us before the deadline has passed.

-4. The Online Portal Trap
+5. The Online Portal Trap

 The SJPN arrives with a link to an online government portal offering three options: Guilty, Not Guilty, or Guilty with Mitigation.
 The portal is straightforward to use — deliberately so.
 Its design encourages quick resolution by guilty plea.